Common Questions

 I offer a no-cost 10-15 minute phone consultation to speak briefly about the concerns you are bringing into therapy and to answer any questions you have.
 This can also be a time for us to arrange our first appointment if we feel we are a good fit for one another.
 If you have additional questions, you are welcome to come to my office or meet with me virtually for a consultation (pro-rated charge) to discuss your concerns, goals, and/or aspirations for treatment or to ask me any questions about my practice or experience.

-I operate primarily within a fee-for-service model and am also an out-of-network provider.
-Many insurance plans will cover a portion of the session fee once your deductible has been met.
+My practice operate primarily within a fee-for-service model, accept a limited number of insurances, and am also an out-of-network provider.
+If you are using out-of-network benefits, many insurance plans will cover a portion of the session fee once your deductible has been met.
 If this is the route you prefer, the cost of therapy will initially be your responsibility, but you can submit a receipt (called a superbill) directly to your insurance company for reimbursement.
 There are a few questions you may want to ask your insurance company about out-of-network coverage and benefits.

 Payment